 The applicant's files must be complete to be considered for acceptance into a healthcare program.
-The student is responsible for assuring all information and data is correct and received by both offices before the application deadline.
-Information about the healthcare programs may be found in the East Central Community College Catalog or on the website at www. eccc.edu.
+The student is responsible for assuring all information and data is correct before the application deadline.
+Additional information about the healthcare programs may be found on the website at www. eccc.edu.